 Targeted email marketing is a proven tactic for growing your leads.
 Building a relationship with your recipients with highly-customized and personalized emails is powerful.

-Outbound, bulk email is likewise a proven powerful tactic.
-At first glance, it seems that these two tactics are polar opposites.
-How can you create messaging tailored straight to the recipient if you’re sending to thousands or hundreds of thousands of people at once?
+Bulk outbound email is, likewise, a proven, powerful tactic.
+At first glance, it seems that these two methods are polar opposites.
+How can you create messaging tailored straight to the recipient if you’re sending to hundreds of thousands of contacts at once?

-That’s what we’ll show you in this post.
+That’s exactly what we aim to show you in this post.

 Combine Targeted Email Marketing with Outbound to Crush Your Lead Goals